 Prepare the Rice

-Wash the rice 2-3 times until the water is clear.
-This washes away the excess starch from the grains.
-Pour some water into the bowl, stir the rice with your fingers and then drain the water and repeat until it is (almost) clear.
+Wash until the water is mostly clear to remove excess starch - pour some water into the bowl, stir the rice with your fingers and then drain the water and repeat until it is (almost) clear.

 Soak the rice for about 30 minutes and drain the water.